yigitcukuren/mago/docs/tools/linter/rules/redundancy.md

 ---
-title: Redundancy Rules
+title: Redundancy rules
+outline: [2, 3]
 ---

-# Redundancy Rules
+# Redundancy rules

 This document details the rules available in the `Redundancy` category.

-## Available Rules

 | Rule | Code |
 | :--- | :---------- |